Skip to main contentSkip to footer content

 SJCCAcademicSenate@sjcc.edu

-Senate meetings via Zoom until further notice.
+Senate meetings via Zoom and in-person.

 See Current Agenda for meeting details.